agnoster/markdownstream/README.md

 * Stream through a file
 * Capture all code blocks, both in raw and parsed form

-## Goals for 0.0.1:
+* Re-render code blocks, switch from fenced to unfenced

-* Read code blocks
+* Automatically render code blocks as fenced if tags are given

-* Round-trip a file, manipulating *only* the code blocks
+## What is planned

-* Expose a streaming API
+* Detect and expose other chunk types (headers, lists, paragraphs, etc.)
-* Read headers
+* Cleaner parsing